Annatar01/copy-paste-hack-js/README.md

 ## How to prevent it from happening
 - Always copy code from trusted sources and websites
 - Always check the code and if you can't understand it, don't run it
-- Install [this **Chrome Extension**](https://chrome.google.com/webstore/detail/copy-paste-hack-blocker/fkfnmcncicigjajpfdgpkjohbondnkld) to protect you from this hack, the extension will display an alert if the contents of your clipboard are different from what you had sleceted to copy.
 - Some modern terminals like Windows Terminal display a warning message whenever you are trying to paste a multiline code (like the one in this exploit) and it will show up the code on the screen before getting executed.
 Just make sure to not ignore those helpful warnings.